Arno65/Advent-of-Code-2022/README.md

 Day 3, 4 and 5 have solutions in Haskell.

-Day 6 has solutions in Haskell and Python.
+Day 6 has solutions in Haskell, Clojure and Python.

 Day 7 has two versions with solutions in Haskell\
 It took me more than a day to solve the task for day 7.\